thegoal/ISRadioButton/README.md

 # ISRadioButton
-A highly customisable Radio Button for iOS using swift Inspired by [DLRadioButton] (https://github.com/DavydLiu/DLRadioButton).
+A highly customisable Radio Button for iOS using swift.
+Inspired by [DLRadioButton] (https://github.com/DavydLiu/DLRadioButton).
 (Swift copy of DLRadioButton with a little extra functionality)

 1. It have single selection ability for both radio and square button